 Title 24 Energy Efficiency Standards and California Green Building Standards.
 California Code of Regulations Title 24 Part 6: California's Energy Efficiency Standards for Residential and Nonresidential Buildings, was first adopted in 1978 in response to a legislative mandate to reduce California's energy consumption.
 The standards are updated periodically to allow consideration and possible incorporation of new energy efficient technologies and methods.
 Energy efficient buildings require less electricity; therefore, increased energy efficiency reduces fossil fuel consumption and decreases GHG emissions.
-The newest 2016 version of Title 24 was adopted by the California Energy Commission (CEC) and became effective on January 1, 2017.
+The 2019 version of Title 24 was adopted by the California Energy Commission (CEC) and will become effective on January 1, 2020.

-The CEC indicates that the 2016 Title 24 standards will reduce energy consumption by 5 percent for nonresidential buildings above that achieved by the 2013 Title 24 (CEC 2015).
+The CEC indicates that the 2019 Title 24 standards will reduce energy consumption by 7 percent for single-family residential buildings due to the energy efficiency measures built by the 2016 standards.
+Additionally, nonresidential buildings will use 30 percent less energy due to lighting upgrades (36).

 California Code of Regulations, Title 24, Part 11: California Green Building Standards Code (CALGreen) is a comprehensive and uniform regulatory code for all residential, commercial, and school buildings that went in effect on January 1, 2011, and is administered by the California Building Standards Commission.
-CALGreen is updated on a regular basis, with the most recent update consisting of the 2016 California Green Building Code Standards that became effective January 1, 2017.
+CALGreen is updated on a regular basis, with the most recent update consisting of the 2016 California Green Building Code Standards that will be effective January 1, 2017.
 Local jurisdictions are permitted to adopt more stringent requirements, as state law provides methods for local enhancements.
-CALGreen recognizes that many jurisdictions have developed existing construction and demolition ordinances, and defers to them as the ruling guidance provided they establish a minimum 50 percent diversion requirement.
+CALGreen recognizes that many jurisdictions have developed existing construction and demolition ordinances and defers to them as the ruling guidance provided they establish a minimum 65 percent diversion requirement.
 The code also provides exemptions for areas not served by construction and demolition recycling infrastructure.
 The State Building Code provides the minimum standard that buildings must meet in order to be certified for occupancy, which is generally enforced by the local building official.
 CALGreen requires: